 Being a contrarian investor is easy, just find some stock ideas that are not popular.
+These 2 ASX LICs should fit that category.
 Doing it successfully is not so easy!
 I have been doing my own little experiments lately and getting some indication of investor sentiment anecdotally with a very small sample set, and I don’t think my boring investment style is that interesting right now in a raging bull market.

 Not so sure a “hated bull market” is a good description anymore.
 I get the feeling many are enjoying it now and will fall asleep reading my suggestions below, and fall into a dream about the latest likely ten bagger mentioned on hotcopper.
 The ideas below will be about as popular as Crown Lagers among a selection of craft beers at a gathering of hipsters.